aggie-coding-club/Gesture/recognition/README.md

 ## Using Gesture Recognition

+### Setup

+`camera_index` - Default is 0, but if you camera is not recognized your index may be 1

+### Commands

-`python3 HandTracker.py`
+`python HandTracker.py`

 - Uses computer's default camera to detect hand gestures

+`python HandTracker.py -m mouse`

+- Uses gesture recognition to control the mouse

-## Advanced Configuration
+## Using features

+### Basics

+- Keep your palm facing the camera when making hand gestures

+### Mouse Control

+- Start HandTracker.py in mouse control mode with the `-m mouse` flag
+- The mouse control currently works on an anchor system
+- When the camera sees a "Thumbs Up", it sets that position as the anchor
+- Keep a thumbs up and move your hand away from the anchor to see the mouse move.
+- Change to a "Fist" when you want to click

+## Notes for Developers

 ### Averaging Frames
-- frames_to_average: number of frames to look at before determining a hand gesture (all must match).
+- frames_until_change: number of frames to look at before determining a hand gesture (all must match).
 Note the following:
-     - With a higher `frames_to_average`, the script may be slow to recognize a gesture.
+     - With a higher `frames_until_change`, the script may be slow to recognize a gesture.
-     - With a lower `frames_to_average`, the script will be very fast, but may have mistakes.
+     - With a lower `frames_until_change`, the script will be very fast, but may have mistakes.

 ### Adding / Editing Gestures
 - When adding or editing a gesture in the `gesture` function, keep the following in mind: